Matex600/Fat-Stack-Coffee/README.md

       * Cloudinary can be obtained here [URL](https://cloudinary.com/)

-      * Secret key is a password of your choosing make it a strong one [KEY](https://djecrety.ir/)
+      * A secret key is a password of your choosing make it a strong one [KEY](https://djecrety.ir/)

       * Obtain Heroku postgreSQL [HERE](https://dashboard.heroku.com/apps)